go-gitea/gitea/README.md

 <a href="https://opencollective.com/gitea#backers" target="_blank"><img src="https://opencollective.com/gitea/backers.svg?width=890"></a>

+## Contribution Goal $750

+We'd like to increase our budget to self-host gitea and provide for future expansion.

+**We only need 5 more sponsors at $5/month to reach our goal!!** Please help us reach our goal at https://opencollective.com/gitea#

 ## Sponsors

 Support this project by becoming a sponsor.
 Your logo will show up here with a link to your website. [[Become a sponsor](https://opencollective.com/gitea#sponsor)]